bayethiernodiop/thierazik/README.md

-A library to fasten the creation of models and ensembling in kaggle like plateform to use it :
+A library froked from  jeff heaton (i.e jh-kaggle-util) to fasten the creation of models and ensembling in kaggle like plateform to use it :
 1 - clone the project
 2 - move inside the cloned folder